muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 exponentiated named constant.
 If there are exactly zero factors then the expression has the value positive one, the identity value for multiplication.

-The **Unit** type is numeric and is closed under multiplication and division and reciprocal and integer exponentiation, but is not closed under addition or subtraction (but the **Measure** type supports those too).
+The **Unit** type is structurally numeric and is closed under multiplication and division and reciprocal and integer exponentiation, but is not closed under addition or subtraction.
+But logically this only makes sense when the underlying logical base units are explicitly on a *ratio scale* and/or satisfy particular conditions according to the external data model that defined them.
+See the **UCUM** specification for a discussion.

-The sole **Unit** value with exactly zero *unit factor* is the *identity unit*; using this as the unit of a measurement is explicitly saying that all you have is a plain number, and not a number *of* anything.
-The *identity unit* is the identity value for the **Unit** type; multiplying any **Unit** X with this yields X.
+The sole **Unit** value with exactly zero *unit factor* is *the unity* or the neutral number 1; using this as the unit of a measurement is explicitly saying that all you have is a plain number, and not a number *of* anything.

-*TODO: Consider if a singleton Article is actually the best idiomatic possrep for a unit label.*
+This **Unit** value is the multiplicative identity value for the **Unit** type; multiplying any **Unit** X with this yields X.

 Grammar: